matwilso/matwilso.github.io/_posts/learned-sims.md

 In fact, it's even worse than a `stop_gradient`, since we usually have to call into a separate Python or C++ API.
 Every other part of the system is learned and differentiable, so if we can patch these issues, there is a lot of opportunity for cleaner designs and perhaps more straightforward application of ideas from generative modeling.
-(Technically some of this is available today in certain differentiable simulators being developed, but those are still generally external software (not in our PyTorch graph), and more importantly they are upper bounded in accuracy by human engineering effort.)
+(Technically some of this is available today in certain differentiable simulators being developed, but those are still generally external software (not in a PyTorch/jax graph), and more importantly they are upper bounded in accuracy by human engineering effort.)

 **Staying on the hardware accelerator.**
-On a related note, by making the environment just another nn.Module, we never have to leave the compute graph or the accelerator.
+On a related note, by making the environment just another Module, we never have to leave the compute graph or the accelerator.
 To train our policy, we can just hook it straight up to the firehose of data coming from the model.
-Resetting an environment is just a means of starting sampling from a new seed or prompt, and we can easily generate many counterfactual outcomes from a single location.
+Resetting an environment is just a means of sampling from a new seed or prompt, and we can easily generate many counterfactual outcomes from a single state.

 <!--
 we can apply more ideas from generative modeling directly, where the actions are just control variables and part of what we are generating over.
 Things become much cleaner.